background

 The output quantifies the expansion revenue attributable to upsells, cross-sells, and add-ons to track how reliant a SaaS company’s recurring revenue growth is on extracting more value from existing customers instead of acquiring new customers.

-The reason for summing the expansion MRR streams to arrive at the expansion MRR is that a company does not often present the data, creating the need to calculate the periodic change in expansion MRR.
+Summing the expansion MRR streams to arrive at the expansion MRR is necessary because a company does not often present the data, creating the need to calculate the periodic change in expansion MRR.

 Expansion MRR Rate Formula